 Can one lawyer represent both sides in a divorce?

 No!
 Many people contact our office and ask for us to represent both sides or say their spouse has suggested that they use one lawyer.
-It is not ethical and against the Rules of Professional Conduct for a single lawyer to represent both sides of a divorce, even if both parties agree to the terms.
+However, It is not ethical and against the Rules of Professional Conduct for a single lawyer to represent both sides of a divorce, even if both parties agree to the terms.
 Even when the paperwork contains the terms agreed to, it is possible to make the documents favor one side or the other.

 At Flesner Wentzel, our divorce lawyers will represent the side of a divorce that hires our firm and will draft the paperwork as they direct us.
 Any other lawyer is likely doing the same.
-If the other side has hired the lawyer to draft the paperwork in an uncontested divorce, you may want to hire their own lawyer to review the final paperwork before signing.
+If the other side has hired the lawyer to draft the paperwork in an uncontested divorce, you may want to hire your own lawyer to review the final paperwork before signing.

 How long will it take if the divorce is uncontested?